Nafeij/Drake-s-and-YaK-s-Unofficial-Fixpack-for-BS2/README.md

     [FIXED] Importing a save using a version of Saga 2 with the BS2 fixpack installed causes discrepancies with Nid's upgrade points.
 She receives 8 more points than she's supposed to and her base version has -2 points.

+    [FIXED] Some of the animations are bugged during the chasm crossing sequence and the serpent sliding into the sea sequence.
+The sprites would suddenly pop into existence and start moving, i.e. they don't have a persistent start state.
+Due to a missing "start_visible": true flag

     [TWEAKED] Nerfed the first training challenge in Saga 2.
 Only two enemies need to be damaged by Heavy Impact to pass the objective.

  2.0